vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/DEFENSE-GUIDE.md

 ### 5. NTP Monitoring

 Attackers manipulate time to evade time-based detection rules, hide in log gaps, and invalidate forensic timelines.
 Alert on NTP configuration changes (`HostNtpConfigEvent`, `HostDateTimeConfigEvent`) and investigate the user and reason for the change.
+Also monitor `/var/log/vmkernel.log` for `NTPClock` warnings with large delta values (e.g., `delta > 172800 seconds`), which indicate the timestomping technique UNC5221 uses to backdate malicious files.

 ## Incident Response